hammaadworks/streambuzz/README.md

 ### **Usage**

+1. Go to Live Agent Studio to try [StreamBuzz]()
-1️⃣ Start a YouTube Live Stream.\
+2. Pick a YouTube Live Stream, and chat to get started.
-2️⃣ StreamBuzz filters and prioritizes chat messages (buzz) in the background.\
+3. StreamBuzz filters and prioritizes chat messages (buzz) in the background.
+   - StreamBuzz intelligently processes multilingual chats, too.
-3️⃣ Navigate through the **real-time buzz list** like a pro.\
+4. Navigate through the **real-time buzz list** using natural language.
+   - With sentences like, `get current buzz` or `get next buzz`.
-4️⃣ Post replies **directly from the chat interface**—error-free and neatly summarized.
-StreamBuzz background worker takes care of summarizing and posting your replies. \
+5. Post replies **directly from the chat interface**—error-free and neatly summarized.
+   - StreamBuzz background worker takes care of correcting typos, summarizing and posting your replies.
-5️⃣ Upload a text file to build a knowledge base and supercharge your responses. ⚡
+6. Upload a text file to build a knowledge base and supercharge your responses. ⚡

 All in all, StreamBuzz is the ultimate **companion and chat moderator** for YouTube Live Streamers.
 Think of it as your chat butler. ☕